-The story of the SBS spans more than six decades, during which time the unit has undergone many transformations—from army commando units in World War II, to an elite sub-unit of the Royal Marines, to its present day incarnation as an extremely specialized element of the UKSF.
+The story of the SBS spans more than six decades, during which time the unit has undergone many transformations: from an army commando unit in World War II to an elite sub-unit of the Royal Marines, to its present-day incarnation as an extremely specialized element of the UKSF.

 The SBS began service during World War II as the Special Boat Section, an army commando unit tasked with amphibious operations.
 The men of this young unit weren’t exceptionally well-equipped or qualified, but they were enthusiastic, resourceful, and cunning.
 Operators usually worked in pairs, paddling ashore in canoes launched from submarines to sabotage high-value targets such as railways and communications systems.
 The original raids took place along the coasts of Italy and the Mediterranean islands.

-In 1987, the SBS were renamed the Special Boat Service and moved under the supervision of the UKSF—an organization that today includes the SAS, SBS, and the SRR.
-All three services serve under the management of the Directorate of Special Forces (DSF).
+In 1987, the Special Boat Section was renamed to the Special Boat Service and moved under the supervision of the UKSF — an organization that today includes the SAS, SBS, and the SRR.
+All three services serve under the management of the Director Special Forces (DSF).